garreeoke/knot/README.md

 * GITHUB_TOKEN - Specify github access token for user if repo is not public

 ## Kubernetes
 Look in the k8s directory for examples of configuring a job to run.
-Examples below is the yaml files in the k8s folder.

 * With config map
     * \# kubectl create -f knot_configMap.yaml